Skip to main content

 7am – Waterlogged and working late

-I look out of the window to see that our apartment is actually in the clouds and it is pouring with rain.
-Still a balmy 28 degrees though, so I just put my flip flops on and I will just dry my feet off when I get to work.
-Many local people will put wellington boots on for the rain, but with my British sensibilities I can’t wear wellies when it’s summer outside.
+I look out of the window to see that our apartment is actually in the clouds, and it is pouring with rain.
+It is still a balmy 28 degrees, though, so I put on my flip-flops and will dry my feet off when I get to work.
+Many local people will put on Wellington boots for the rain, but with my British sensibilities, I can’t wear wellies when it’s summer outside.

 As I leave my building I see all the children queuing up for the school buses.
-School starts early here, so I often share my commute with the school children too.
-Since most families will have a live-in helper, I often see the Filipina nannies dropping the kids off at the school bus while the parents are rushing off to work.
+School starts early here, so I often share my commute with the schoolchildren, too.
+Since most families will have a live-in helper, I often see the Filipina nannies dropping the kids off at the school bus while the parents rush to work.

 A later start at work today – in Hong Kong not everyone starts early.
 The majority of locals won’t get in to the office until 9.30am, sometimes as late as 10.30am, but will leave much later than their Western counterparts.
 People will sit in the office until easily 9pm to 10pm; if the boss is still there, then so are they!